FenniPu/ice/README.md

-Deviant Core integration/staging repository
+Rekel Core integration/staging repository
 =====================================

-Deviant is an open source crypto-currency focused on fast private transactions with low transaction fees & environmental footprint.
+Rekel is an open source crypto-currency focused on fast private transactions with low transaction fees & environmental footprint.
 It utilizes a custom Proof of Stake protocol for securing its network .
-The goal of Deviant is to achieve a decentralized sustainable crypto currency with near instant full-time private transactions, fair governance and community intelligence.
+The goal of Rekel is to achieve a decentralized sustainable crypto currency with near instant full-time private transactions, fair governance and community intelligence.
 - Anonymized transactions using the [_Zerocoin Protocol_]
 - Fast transactions featuring guaranteed zero confirmation transactions.
 - Decentralized blockchain voting utilizing Masternode technology to form a DAO.
 The blockchain will distribute monthly treasury funds based on successful proposals submitted by the community and voted on by the DAO.